Center Faculty and Staff

 william.johnson@slu.edu

-Prior to his appointment as dean, Prof. William P. Johnson served as director for the Center for International and Comparative Law and as the program director for the SLU LAW Summer Law Program in Madrid.
+William P. Johnson is a professor of law, and is the rector and vice president of SLU-Madrid.
+Johnson was SLU LAW's dean from 2017-2024.
+Before his deanship, Johnson was director of the Center for International and Comparative Law and the program director for the SLU Law Summer Law Program in Madrid.
 He joined the SLU LAW faculty in 2012 after holding an appointment on the law faculty of the University of North Dakota.
 He has also been a visiting professor at Bucerius Law School in Hamburg, Germany, the Université Paris-Dauphine in Paris, France, and Vytautas Magnus University in Kaunas, Lithuania, and has been a guest lecturer at Pázmány Péter Catholic University in Budapest, Hungary.

-Prior to becoming a law professor, Prof. Johnson practiced corporate and commercial law for six years in the Milwaukee office of Foley & Lardner LLP.
+Prior to becoming a law professor, Johnson practiced corporate and commercial law for six years in the Milwaukee office of Foley & Lardner LLP.
 He focused his practice on complex commercial arrangements, cross-border business transactions, and international product distribution.
-Prior to joining Foley & Lardner, he served as a judicial law clerk to Justice Russell A. Anderson of the Minnesota Supreme Court.
+Prior to joining Foley & Lardner, he was a judicial law clerk to Justice Russell A. Anderson of the Minnesota Supreme Court.

 Yvette Joy Liebesman, J.D.